-As the country marks the fifteenth anniversary of 9/11, Queensborough’s deepest sympathies are with all those who lost their loved ones on that tragic, fateful morning that took place a decade ago.
+As the country marks the sixteenth anniversary of 9/11, Queensborough’s deepest sympathies are with all those who lost their loved ones on that tragic, fateful morning that took place 16 years ago.

 The heroes of 9/11 included hundreds of first responders whose valor will live in our hearts always.
 The Fire Department of New York, the New York Police Department, the New York City Emergency Medical Service, the Port Authority Police Department and the Mayor’s Office of Emergency Management and Interagency Preparedness bravely fought to save the lives of people trapped in the twin towers.
 Those who miraculously survived are chronically, sometimes fatally ill as a result of the toxins and lingering fumes at the World Trade Center site.